Expanded Learning – Grade Level Proficiency Beyond the School Day

 • Platforms for increasing civic engagement

-Learn more about the City of San José's expanded learning strategy.
+Learn more about the City of San José's expanded learning strategy, quality standards, and stats and outcomes.

 Program Stats & Outcomes